DarkoPendragon/discord.js-musicbot-addon/README.md

 * enableAliveMessage: Boolean, enables the bot to log a message in the console every x milliseconds.
 * aliveMessage: String, the message to be logged.\*_note_
 * aliveMessageTime: Number, time in _**milliseconds**_ the bot logs the message.
 Defaults to 600000 (5 minutes).
+* requesterName: Boolean, whether or not to display the username of the song requester.

 \* defaut for aliveMessage looks like:
 ```